 Ever wonder what it’s like to move from the city to a vacant rural property deep in the country?
 You can read about it all right here.
 This is the first chapter in my book about the experiences of my wife and I and our family as modern homesteaders on Manitoulin Island, Canada beginning in the mid-1980s.
 Woven throughout the story you’ll meet some of the people who’ve been part of the adventure so far.
 You’ll also experience something of what it’s like on Manitoulin Island, along with stories about tools, land, projects, gardening, farming, machines, metal, stone, good work, plus practical matters probably only interesting to people who are unusual like me . . .
-I hope you’re one of those people and that you find something here to enjoy.
+I hope you’re one of us people and that you find something here to enjoy.

 CHAPTER ONE: SURPRISED BY REALITY

 Aspirations can be strange things.
 That’s because when you begin to experience the reality of what you’ve been dreaming of, it’s often quite different from what you imagined.
 And this difference – the difference between theory and practice – can be discouraging and scary if you don’t expect it.
 The biggest “theory-meets-practice” event of my life so far happened on May 15, 1986.
-That was the day I woke up in a tent on Manitoulin Island, alone and 500 kilometres from my boyhood home.
+That was the day I woke up in a tent on Manitoulin Island, alone and 350 miles from my boyhood home.
 I was a homesick 22 year old with a few hundred dollars in the bank.
 I also happened to be completely drowning in regret of the worst sort – the regret that used to be enthusiasm.
 You know those beautiful angels that morphed into specters of death at the end of Raiders of the Lost Ark?
 I felt like the Nazi guy with the round glasses and melting face.
 All I could think of as I woke up in my tent on that bright morning in May was that I’d made a massive mistake.
 I’d blown all my money on a foolish dream and a useless piece of land in the middle of nowhere.
 I’d bitten off something way too big to chew, and I’d wasted a whole lot of time figuring that out.

 For the previous four years I’d dreamed of owning rural land of my own.
 It would be a quiet, beautiful place where I’d build my own house, fill it with furniture I made, grow food, raise animals, raise kids with my wife-to-be Mary, and heat with firewood.
 I’d be happy and free from the rat race.
 This was the dream that fueled me for years previously.
 But somehow, in the space of a couple of days, it had all turned to deep regret.

 Uncle Ken came back from WWI looking for a quiet place to live, and he found it on 4 acres along the water in a spot called Pointe-au-Baril, Ontario, Canada.
 Like many men of that time, he’d been swept up in the glorious fantasy of war.
 He joined the Canadian forces, but when he discovered that his unit would only have ceremonial duties in Canada, he went AWOL, got on a ship headed for England and joined the British forces to see some real fighting.
 He certainly did, too.
 He survived Paschendale, Ypres and the Dardanelles.
-He came back to Canada completely opposed to killing.
+He came back to Canada completely opposed to killing of any kind.
 He never ate meat again and wouldn’t even kill mosquitos.
 Uncle Ken died 8 years before I was born in 1963, but somehow his cabin dream settled in my soul anyway.

 For a beauty-starved boy from suburbia, the cottage was magic of a most powerful kind.
 Fishing whenever I wanted; unsupervised use of a Red Ryder BB gun that was my dad’s when he was a boy; a woodshed full of Uncle Ken’s tools; and nothing to think about all summer long except bacon and eggs in the morning, swimming and fishing all day, with frequent roast beef dinners at night.
 The cottage was my magic land and my grandfather, Ken Maxwell, was the magician.
 He was mostly retired by the time my cottage years began, so we’d go to the cottage together for weeks on end.
 My grandmother died in 1967 when I was 4 years old, so Grandpa became an accomplished bachelor.